-The SaskSPCA’s Stryker K-9 Care Fund was established in 2015.
-The program is one of the very first in Canada, providing owners with assistance for the cost of routine and emergency veterinary care for retired law enforcement dogs.
-The program applies to dogs that have retired from active service with a law enforcement agency serving Saskatchewan, including the RCMP, a municipal police force, or Canada Border Services Agency.
+A pioneering Canadian program, the SaskSPCA’s Stryker K-9 Care Fund was established in 2015.
+It provides owners of retired law enforcement dogs with assistance for the cost of routine and emergency veterinary care, applying to dogs no longer serving in agencies like the RCMP, a municipal police force, or Canada Border Services Agency.

 Applications for the Stryker Fund are accepted on a first-come, first-served basis.
 Annual grants for up to $1,500 per dog are available, and funds may be used for costs such as: